HOP-Ubiquitous/fiware-docker-infrastructure/README.md

 ### IoT Agent configuration
 In order to be able to map the OMA LWM2M information model to OMA NGSI entities, atributes and metadata a configuration file is created reflecting the correspondence. **config.js** in the docker-compose/ directory contains two blocks:
-- lwm2m server configuration, specifying aspects like server port, content-format used or the log level of the service;
+- LwM2M server configuration, specifying aspects like server port, content-format used or the log level of the service.
-- and ngsi configuration, where information about the http server, the storage and the mapping between the protocols are specified.
+- NGSI configuration, where information about the http server, the storage and the mapping between the protocols are specified.
 On the other hand, a dynamic configuration can be carried out using the service API.
 The postman collection of this service provides a skeleton template.

 More information about the component can be found in the [LWM2M IoT Agent Guide](http://fiware-iotagent-lwm2m.readthedocs.io/en/latest/).

 ### Cygnus configuration